pri-k/docs-mysql/proxy.html.md

 owner: MySQL
 ---

-In MySQL for Pivotal Cloud Foundry&reg; (PCF), [Switchboard](https://github.com/cloudfoundry-incubator/switchboard) is used to proxy TCP connections to healthy MariaDB nodes.
+In MySQL for Pivotal Cloud Foundry (PCF), [Switchboard](https://github.com/cloudfoundry-incubator/switchboard) is used to proxy TCP connections to healthy MariaDB nodes.

 A proxy is used to gracefully handle failure of MariaDB nodes.
 Use of a proxy permits very fast, unambiguous failover to other nodes within the cluster in the event of a node failure.